-Hazardous waste collection and disposal is coordinated by Health and Safety Services.
+Hazardous waste collection and disposal is coordinated by Occupational Health & Safety Services.

-- On a quarterly basis, Health and Safety Services will arrange for a hazardous waste pick-up from North Campus.
-Prior to each hazardous waste pick-up, Health and Safety Services will forward a “Hazardous Waste Collection” form to specific contacts at Schools/Departments known to generate hazardous waste materials.
+- On a quarterly basis, Occupational Health & Safety Services will arrange for a hazardous waste pick-up from North Campus.
+Prior to each hazardous waste pick-up, Occupational Health & Safety Services will forward a “Hazardous Waste Collection” form to specific contacts at Schools/Departments known to generate hazardous waste materials.

-- School/Department contacts are to identify materials to be disposed of by completing the “Hazardous Waste Collection” form and returning it to Health and Safety Services by the date specified.
+- School/Department contacts are to identify materials to be disposed of by completing the “Hazardous Waste Collection” form and returning it to Occupational Health & Safety Services by the date specified.

-- If you wish to dispose of a hazardous material or product and do not normally receive the above form, contact Health and Safety Services directly at extension 5021.
+- If you wish to dispose of a hazardous material or product and do not normally receive the above form, contact Occupational Health & Safety Services directly at extension 5021.

 Lakeshore Campus East, Lakeshore Campus West and the Centre for Justice Leadership:

 - Since there is very little hazardous waste generated at these Campus locations, waste collection and disposal is arranged on an as needed basis.
-If you have hazardous materials or products to dispose of, contact Health and Safety Services directly at extension 5021.
+If you have hazardous materials or products to dispose of, contact Occupational Health & Safety Services directly at extension 5021.

 Examples of Hazardous Waste Generated at Humber